- Licensing and Education

 - Public Information

-Parts of Oklahoma are at moderate risk for earthquakes.
-Oklahoma Emergency Management notes that 2010 and 2011 have seen an increase in earthquake activity in the state.
+Earthquake activity has increased in Oklahoma over the last few years.
+One of the biggest quakes in recent years is the record-breaking 5.6 magnitude earthquake in 2011.
 Earthquakes can cause a great deal of damage that won’t be covered under your typical homeowners or renters policy.
 Are you sufficiently insured?

 Earthquake insurance can be purchased either separately and independent of your homeowners insurance, or acquired as an “endorsement” of additional coverage under your existing homeowners policy.